Kingdom of Gwynedd: Llywelyn I, the Great

 Llywelyn ab Iorwerth (1173 – 11 April 1240), later known as Llywelyn the Great (Llywelyn I), was sole ruler of Gwynedd by 1200, and made a treaty with King John of England the same year.
 Llywelyn's relations with John remained good for the next ten years.
-He married John's illegitimate daughter Joan, also known as Joanna, in 1205, and when John arrested Gwenwynwyn ab Owain of Powys in 1208 Llywelyn took the opportunity to annex southern Powys, Ceredigion and also he built Aberystwyth Castle.
+He married John's illegitimate daughter Joan, also known as Joanna, in 1205, and when John arrested Gwenwynwyn ab Owain of Powys in 1208 Llywelyn took the opportunity to annex southern Powys, Ceredigion and also he also rebuilt Aberystwyth Castle after razing it.
 In 1210 relations deteriorated and John invaded Gwynedd in 1211.
 Llywelyn was forced to seek terms and to give up all his lands east of the River Conwy, but was able to recover these lands the following year in alliance with the other Welsh princes.
 He later allied himself with the barons who forced John to sign Magna Carta in 1215.
 By 1216 he was the dominant power in Wales, holding a council at Aberdyfi that year to apportion lands to the other princes.
 Llywelyn concluded the Treaty of Worcester with the next King of England, Henry III in 1218.
 The treaty formally recognised Llywelyn I as Prince of Wales.

 During 1220 – 1230, Llywelyn bolstered his claim to the Kingship of Gwynedd by reinforcing his borders with castles being built around the Kingdom of Gwynedd, Criccieth, Deganwy, Dolbadarn, Dolwyddelan and Castell y Bere are among the best examples.
 The Peace of Middle treaty in 1234 marked the beginning of the end of his military exploits and virtually established peace for the rest of Llywelyn's life.
 Having been on terms with his neighbouring compatriots, Llywelyn had taken to his wife's style of fashioning royal court similar to that of the English Crown and also the same rules of court devised in 914 at the Aberffraw palace.
 The Prince convened a court with 35 household members, and 12 Royal mounted guards.
 In 1317, the llys was dismantled after 4 centuries and the wood taken to Caernarfon castle for repairs.
 The Royal palace consisted of positions similar to Royal Households of the United Kingdom used today in England.

 Llywelyn followed the laws of Hywel Dda and attempted a succession process using the Welsh gavelkind custom of choosing an heir.
-Llywelyn promoted his younger son Dafydd II, and he customised the process of designating an heir to his own fruition by giving his eldest son Gruffudd lands to rule.
+Llywelyn promoted his younger son Dafydd II, and according to Hubert Lewis he customised the process of designating an heir to his own fruition by giving his eldest son Gruffudd lands to rule.
 Dafydd II was named heir with the support of King Henry III of England, during 1238 a Welsh Royal council of Princes was held at Strata Florida Abbey in honour of the heir of Gwynedd.
 Llywelyn in 1239 suffered a stroke and retired from active work in the Welsh government, he died only a year later in 1240.